spraicoin/spraicoin.github.io/README.md

 ## 📘 About SPRAI

-SPRAI is a meme coin with a purpose — combining the power of the blockchain with real-world impact.
-We focus on **sustainability, digital education, and environmental protection**, aiming to build a better planet through decentralized finance.
+SPRAI is a token with a purpose — combining the power of the blockchain with real-world impact.
+We focus on sustainability, digital education, and environmental protection, aiming to build a better planet through decentralized finance.

 🔗 Built on the **BNB Smart Chain (BEP-20)**
 🔒 Liquidity Locked | ✅ Verified Smart Contract